$altText

 Kristofer Chang Alexander has led an impressive number of study abroad trips in the last eight years—fifteen in all to different parts of the world, including Japan, France, Switzerland, Italy, the United Kingdom, Ireland, Australia, and New Zealand.
 In order to better prepare his students for intercultural learning before, during, and after study abroad, he has designed an innovative 10-week Intercultural Development Plan (IDP), which begins with his students taking the Cultural Intelligence (CQ) assessment.
 Then, Chang Alexander modifies the IDP based on CQ class scores.
 He has currently published two large-scale studies documenting the effectiveness of his IDP on student learning.
 Portions of Chang Alexander’s IDP are now available as on-line modules (PIM) for instructors to use on the Purdue campus in their classrooms, irrespective of academic disciplines and not just for study abroad students.

 Since 2021, Chang Alexander has also been working with a team on creating an educational program entitled Growing Learning Understand Everyone (GLUE) that supports students’ personal and professional development regarding interpersonal and intercultural effectiveness.
-The 3-credit hour course consists of eight units and forty modules designed around Sorrell’s Intercultural Praxis Model theoretical framework.
-He is working with the team to develop curriculum by writing talking head and animation scripts, designing assignments, and creating interactive activities.
+He collaborated to develop curriculum by writing talking head and animation scripts, designing assignments, and creating interactive activities.
+Chang Alexander continues to deepen his students’ intercultural competence while increasing the reach of his intercultural efforts beyond his own college.

 Elizabeth Karcher learned three weeks before the start of the Fall 2020 semester that her large enrollment Introduction to Animal Sciences course needed to transition to remote learning.
 In order to meet course outcomes of increasing student intercultural competence (cultural self-awareness and empathy) and creating awareness of global animal protein production, Karcher, in partnership with her graduate student, developed new intercultural learning curriculum and tested its effectiveness by pre- and post-testing with the Intercultural Development Inventory (IDI).
 With this instrument they found significant increases in comparison to a control group.
 These findings support that intercultural competence can be developed in a remote learning environment and with students enrolled in a STEM-based, large enrollment, introductory course.
 The results of this project were published in October 2021 in the NACTA Journal, and the paper was selected to receive NACTA’s 2022 E.B.
 Knight Journal Award.

 In addition, Karcher and a colleague recently received funding to develop agricultural-themed intercultural learning modules, which will be implemented across the College of Agriculture and made available to others through CILMAR’s Portable Intercultural Modules (PIM) program.
 Led by Karcher, the animal sciences department is currently implementing a revised undergraduate curriculum, and intercultural competence assessment is being implemented for all of the College’s incoming first-year class.
-The systemic changes which Karcher is making continue to increase in reach and depth.

 Past CILMAR Vision Award winners have often been faculty members, so it is unusual this year to be honoring two exceptional staff members for their vision.
 Virginia Cabrera had an impressive nomination that emphasized long-term commitment to CILMAR's mission as well as large-scale impact.
 Several years ago.
 Cabrera began to integrate formative assessment and personal development plans using the Intercultural Developmemt Inventory into Boiler Gold Rush (BGR) leader training.
 Her vision was to mentor BGR leaders in a train-the-trainer approach that is near and dear to CILMAR's heart, exponentially increasing impact when those leaders in turn began to mentor the thousands of incoming students participating in BGR each year.
-Dr. Acheson-Clair noted,
+Cabrera has exercised amazing responsiveness to times that challenge students' resilience.
+Her work embedding intercultural learning and assessment at all levels of support programs for incoming students continues despite the move to virtual spaces for many peer interactions.

 In higher education, we tend to focus on the classroom more so than the important ways that Student Success and Student Life contribute to the belongingness and skill-building of the campus community.
-The award committee wanted to honor her accomplishments in this area, but even more so to acknowledge her passion and belief in the possibility of a more inclusive and interculturally competent Purdue.
+The award committee wanted to honor her accomplishments in this area, but even more so to acknowledge her passion and belief in the possibility of a more interculturally competent Purdue.

+Nominated for her long-term efforts with innovative study abroad and co-curricular programs in the College of Science as well as her more recent large-scale success incorporating intercultural learning and assessment into the new Learn-to-Be first year course, Laura Starr exemplifies perseverance in pursuit of a vision.
 What the committe found most impressive about her case was how her work spanned so many different contexts both inside and outside the classroom over the years.
 Her impact has grown steadily in the College of Science through innovative study abroad programs such as Invention and Culture in Spain and Morocco and peer learning opportunities such as the Global Science Partnerships Learning Community and the Global Dialogues group she mentors.
-Responding to the constraints of the pandemic, she moved programs online and was even able to greatly expand her reach by embedding virtual intercultural learning modules and the Beliefs, Events and Values Inventory into the first year science courses this past year.

 The article in Purdue Today said about Dr. Stewart Chang Alexander,